discdiver/pachy-vid/FAQ.md

 ### Can I start processing one job before another finishes?

 Nope.
 Jobs get processed one at a time because often times the execution of one job depends on the previous job's result.

+### What's the best way to commit large files to Pachyderm from my local machine?

+`export ADDRESS=<minikubeIP>:30650` instead of port-forward.

+### What's the best way to commit large files from an S3 bucket?

+`put-file repo master -f s3://...`

 ### After uploading data to a repo that outputs data via a pipeline to a pipeline repo, the list-repo command show the size of the output repo still at 0B.
 Does this mean I don't have any data in the output repo?